 Wrist fractures and hand fractures can occur when a victim's hand slams into the steering wheel, airbag, windshield, or car.
 All of the victim's hand and arm bones are vulnerable during a car accident.
 However, broken fingers, fractured knuckles, crushed hands, and fractured or broken wrists are among the most prevalent injuries in car accidents.Wrist and Hand Sprains

 Many people assume that fractures are always worse than sprains.
 However, wrist, finger, and hand sprains can cause severe pain and make it difficult for victims to engage in their everyday activities and work.
 There are different grades of sprains based on their severity.
 Grade 1 sprains are the least severe, but they can still cause significant pain.
-In a car accident, the wrist and finger ligaments can become hyperextended or forcefully bent, resulting in dangerous and painful sprains.Torn Wrist and Hand Ligaments
+In a car accident, the wrist and finger ligaments can become hyperextended or forcefully bent, resulting in dangerous sprains.Torn Wrist and Hand Ligaments

 Ligaments can also become completely or partially torn in a car accident.
-When a ligament is torn, the victim may end up losing some or all of the function in their hand.
+When a ligament is torn, the victim may end up losing some or all of the function in his or her hand.
 In grade 3 ligament tears, the ligament becomes wholly torn.
 These types of tears often include a fracture of the victim’s joint bone.
-Typically, victims of ligament tears and fractures will need surgery immediately after the accident.
+Typically, victims of ligament tears and fractures will need surgery immediately after the car accident.
 When victims do not receive immediate medical treatment and therapy, they may develop debilitating arthritis and chronic instability.Treatment of Hand and Wrist Injuries Caused by Car Accidents